 This is a wonderful seasonal book for preschool aged children that does not contain a holiday theme but instead is based on the time-honored winter pastime of skating on a frozen pond.
 The rhythmic flow is smooth and hidden in plain site is a lovely book about trying new things, learning that falling down is part of the learning process and that being active is a wonderful way to spend time as a family.
 Extra kudos for the sweet pencil and watercolor illustrations.

 This will pair well with a youth yoga class to prepare the body for skating-figure skating, hockey, speed skating- so many options.
 Lots of fun balances and even some partner poses!
 Practicing yoga in a classroom and doing partner and whole group poses is a great way to build community and help harmonize the group energy.

 I love the color palette for these nostalgic gauche painted illustrations which perfectly compliment the poem that accompanies John Langstaff’s Christmas Revels.
 Right off the bat, the cover lures you into the book with the with the fiery orange and yellow hues surging out from the surrounding pitch black.
 This is a holiday book that takes the reader back to earlier times.
 It ties together the many diverse celebrations of winter with festive tree and candle lighting to the rituals of the solstice in winter, a time of year when light dims early and people feared the impending darkness and wanted to encourage the light to come back.
 The poem highlights the many similarities of our winter celebrations across the world-removing religion and replacing it with a history of the earth, discovery and the celebration of life.
 We are not so different is a resounding message.

-Full disclosure: Candlewick Press sent me copy of this book.
-All opinions are my own.
+Thank you to Candlewick Press for sending me a copy of this book.
+All opinions expressed are my own.